Warsaw or Krakow: Which Polish City to Visit?

 Where to Stay in Krakow

-Mundo Hostel – An excellent choice for those travelling solo or on a budget, this hostel is centrally located, has a range of private and dorm rooms available and includes breakfast daily.
+Ginger Hostel – An excellent accommodation choice for those travelling solo or on a budget, this hostel is centrally located, has a range of private and dorm rooms available and includes breakfast daily.
 The staff also organise activities and night’s out, making it a great social hostel.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse more Krakow hotels!

-Warsaw or Krakow: Which is Better to Visit
+Warsaw vs Krakow: Which is Better to Visit

-Ultimately, deciding whether to visit Warsaw or Krakow is a personal decision dependent on different factors that are important to you and what you hope to get out of a trip to one of Poland’s most popular cities.
+Ultimately, deciding which city to visit is a personal decision dependent on different factors that are important to you.

 Warsaw, on the other hand, is a busy urban city, with a rebuilt old-town rather than original architecture from before the war.